Heasterian/Box86-64-on-SD845-mobian/docs/COMPILATION.md

 Now restart systemd-binfmt so box86/64 will be called automatically `sudo systemctl restart systemd-binfmt`.

 Now you should be able to run some apps...
-Unless you arent missing some libs.
-In case of problems, go part of mu guide about troubleshooting.
+Unless you aren't missing some libs.
+In case of problems, go to the part of my guide about troubleshooting.